ghasimi/mark-joshi-cpp/README.md

   Random1.cpp
 ```

 Mark Joshi starts with a simple implementation of Monte Carlo simulation to price an option, while the next chapters improves the program step-by-step.
-The code will simulates the underlying price $S$ hundreds of times, calculates the option's payoff $f$, and returns the mean of the payoffs discounted by $e^{-rT}$ as the option price.
+The code simulates the underlying price $S$ hundreds of times, calculates the option's payoff $f$, and returns the mean of the payoffs discounted by $e^{-rT}$ as the option price.

 $${S_t = S_0 \ exp \left( {(r - \frac{\sigma^2}{2})T + \sigma \sqrt{T}x } \right) \ , \ x \sim N(0,1)}$$

-and
+Example of the payoff for a call option:

 $$f(S) = (S - K)+ \ , \ S \text{: Spot, } K \text{: Strike}$$